Understanding Core Web Vitals

 You can click on the each issue that Google Search Console identified to see what page the issue occurred on.

-DebugBear not only measures site performance, but also keeps track of the SEO and Accessibility scores generated by Google's Lighthouse tool.
+In addition to measuring site performance, DebugBear also keeps track of the SEO and Accessibility scores generated by Google's Lighthouse tool.